DEV Community

 “Scrum is simple, doing Scrum is hard”

 This quote from Scrum Guide lets us know that while the framework of Scrum may be simple to understand, it is indeed difficult to master.
-That is something I keep in mind whenever there is someone that comes to me who is interested in learning more about Scrum.
+That is something I keep in mind whenever someone comes to me who is interested in learning more about Scrum.

-When I introduce myself to people and the inevitable question of “What do you do for work?” arises, when replying “I am a Scrum Master”, I often receive a strange and puzzled look in return.
+When I introduce myself to people the inevitable question is “What do you do for work?” arises, when replying “I am a Scrum Master”, I often receive a strange and puzzled look in return.

 Other than the highest possible value being a primary focus of Scrum, people will always be one as well.
-We must always remember that without our fellow people, we will not be as effective as we could be.
-That is why I am fascinated to discuss with people that are intrigued by Scrum and what it can offer.
+We must always remember that we will not be as effective as we could be without our fellow people.
+That is why I am fascinated to discuss with people who are intrigued by Scrum and what it can offer.

 Red seats at a rugby stadium